stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 This version is used to tag a Docker image when publishing SONiC package.

+# 2.3.3 SONIC Base Image Versioning

+SONiC Packages may depend on a feature set and API provided by the host OS.
+For this we introdcue a new variable in */etc/sonic/sonic_version.yml* and call it "sonic_compatibility_version" that follows the same semantic versioning.
+This version is in addition to SONiC version we have today.

 # 2.4 SONiC Package Manager Command Line Interface

 The SONiC Package Manager is another executable utility available in base SONiC OS called *sonic-package-manager-manager* or abbreviated to *spm*.